 Alan’s work as composer, music director, stage director, actor, conductor, and pianist has been seen at numerous regional theatres and in the national tours of The 1940’s Radio Hour, The Desert Song, A Christmas Carol, and The Student Prince.
 In 2011, he was a winner of TCU’s prestigious Deans’ Award for Creativity & Research and a year later was a finalist for the Wassenich Award for Mentoring in the TCU Community.
 He served as the Music Supervisor and an Artistic Associate for eight seasons of The Trinity Shakespeare Festival.

 In 2015, Alan was Music Supervisor for TCU’s “Festival of American Song” featuring Jason Robert Brown and provided music direction of the student performances for “An Evening with Susan Egan.”
 He has been honored to provide piano accompaniment for public performances by Susan Egan and Beth Leavel during their visits to TCU.
-Alan also serves as the music director, arranger, and pianist for the TCU Senior Showcase presented in New York City.
+Alan also serves as the co-director, music director, arranger, and pianist for the TCU Senior Showcase presented in New York City.

 Alan directed Circle Theatre’s productions of Under the Skin (regional premiere) and Mass Appeal, as well as their critically acclaimed Opus, for which he received a Dallas/Fort Worth Theater Critics Forum Award for “Outstanding Direction” and two Fort Worth Weekly Best of 2010 awards: “Best Production Staged by a Local Theatre” and “Best Director.”
-He has also served as stage director for Circle Theatre’s High School Playwriting Project since 2011.
+He has also served as stage director for Circle Theatre’s High School Playwriting Project.

-At TCU, he has been the stage director for productions of Tartuffe, The Women of Lockerbie, Closer Than Ever, The Elephant Man, Doubt, And the World Goes ‘Round, The Laramie Project, and Anything Goes.
+At TCU, he has been the stage director for productions of A Streetcar Named Desire, Tartuffe, The Women of Lockerbie, Closer Than Ever, The Elephant Man, Doubt, And the World Goes ‘Round, The Laramie Project, and Anything Goes.
 Other stage direction credits include Wings, Fiddler on the Roof, Cabaret, Children of Eden, The Good Doctor, Tartuffe, … and They Dance Real Slow in Jackson, Nancy Drew: Girl Detective, The 500 Hats of Bartholomew Cubbins, Sherlock Holmes and the Baker Street Irregulars, Sylvia Plath: A Memoir, Antigone, The Diviners, Lonely Planet, and A Night in November.

 Alan was music director and conductor for Lyric Stage’s production of Hello, Dolly! in Dallas, as well as served as their associate music director for Carousel.
 (Both productions received the Dallas-Fort Worth Theater Critics Forum Awards for “Best Ensemble.”)
 He also provided music direction for the Theatre TCU/Circle Theatre co-production of The Fantasticks.
-Since 2010, he has composed, arranged, and recorded music for Trinity’s productions of King Lear, Love’s Labour’s Lost, The Tempest, The Taming of the Shrew, The Merry Wives of Windsor, As You Like It, Much Ado About Nothing, Romeo & Juliet, and Twelfth Night.
+He composed, arranged, and recorded music for Trinity’s productions of King Lear, Love’s Labour’s Lost, The Tempest, The Taming of the Shrew, The Merry Wives of Windsor, As You Like It, Much Ado About Nothing, Romeo & Juliet, and Twelfth Night.
 A partial list of Alan’s other theatre credits includes The Central Children’s Theatre of Moscow (Russia), Theatre Three, Stage West, Chanhassen Dinner Theatres, The Cricket Theatre, The Ordway, Hey City Stage, and two Tony-Award-winning theatres: The Children’s Theatre Company of Minneapolis (where he was both Artistic Associate and Composer-in-Residence) and Theatre de la Jeune Lune.

 He has provided music direction for over 100 professional and academic productions ranging from Sondheim’s A Little Night Music to Elton John’s Aida.
-His music direction for TCU has included Fiddler on the Roof, Sweeney Todd, Pippin, Guys and Dolls, Spring Awakening, Assassins, The Fantasticks, Oklahoma, Seussical: The Musical, The 25th Annual Putnam County Spelling Bee, A Chorus Line, We Need A little Christmas, Little Women: The Musical, and No, No, Nanette.
+His music direction for TCU has included First Date, 42nd Street, Fiddler on the Roof, Sweeney Todd, Pippin, Guys and Dolls, Spring Awakening, Assassins, The Fantasticks, Oklahoma, Seussical: The Musical, The 25th Annual Putnam County Spelling Bee, A Chorus Line, We Need A little Christmas, Little Women: The Musical, and No, No, Nanette.

-As a composer, Alan has written over a dozen original scores for the theatre, including Anatomy of Gray, Spinning into Butter, Hamlet, Dracula, The Hobbit, The Voice of the Prairie, The Troubles: Children of Belfast, Strega Nona, The Velveteen Rabbit, and The Adventures of Tom Sawyer (produced in Russian at the Central Children’s Theatre of Moscow).
+As a composer, Alan has written over a dozen original scores for the theatre, including Anatomy of Gray, Spinning into Butter, Hamlet, Dracula, The Hobbit, The Voice of the Prairie, The Troubles: Children of Belfast, Strega Nona, The Velveteen Rabbit, Merry Christmas Strega Nona, and The Adventures of Tom Sawyer (produced in Russian at the Central Children’s Theatre of Moscow).
 Alan’s adaptation of Tomie dePaola’s Oliver Button Is a Sissy for the concert stage has been performed by over fifty major choruses nationwide and was featured at Carnegie Hall in New York City and the Kennedy Center in Washington, DC.
 The concert work was also the centerpiece for the documentary “Oliver Button is a Star!” produced by Emmy Award winning producers Dan Hunt and John Scagliatti.
 The documentary aired nationally on PBS and has been given the National Association of Multicultural Education’s Media Award, Action for Media’s Pixi Award, the National Gay & Lesbian Journalist Association’s Excellence in Journalism Award, and Excellence in Media’s Silver Angel Award.

 “Changing Hearts,” a work for men’s chorus, seven soloists, and small orchestra, debuted in Washington, DC, and Montreal by the Gay Men’s Chorus of Washington, DC, and was featured in their 25th Anniversary Concert at The Kennedy Center.
 Individual songs from that work have been featured on several CDs.
 “The Great Ends of the Church,” one of Alan’s choral works, premiered in Dallas, TX, in June of 2003.
 That same year, the Heartland Chorus in Kansas City commissioned and performed “Country Angel Christmas,” based on the book by Tomie dePaola.